docmd-io/docmd.io/docs/index.md

 ---
 title: "Build production-ready docs from Markdown in seconds"
-description: "The zero-config documentation engine.
-Static HTML for SEO.
-SPA for speed.
-AI-ready by default.
-No framework required."
+description: "The zero-config documentation engine that starts instantly and scales with you, fast, SEO-friendly, and AI-ready by default."
 titleAppend: false
 noStyle: true
 keywords: